misterfish/lazyfish/README.md

 The API is largely modelled on @gkz's prelude-ls (https://github.com/gkz/prelude-ls), with some deviations.

-This software is intended to be fit for a particular purpose.
-Why the hell do you think I wrote it? :D

 The basic idea is a lazy list, like this (assume `square` to be a function which squares its input and `odd` to be a function which returns true if its input is an odd integer.)

 ```livescript